 What are AMPs?

 According to David Merrell of the Washington Post, AMP sites load 88 percent faster than traditional website pages.
 AMPs give you what most mobile searchers want: fast results.
 Studies have found that 47 percent of consumers expect a site to load in 1 second.
-Using AMP optimizes your site for the mobile visitor who wants to research something quickly.

 AMP is project initiated by Google to prevent people from abandoning sites.
 Google rewards content creators using AMP code by placing their content in the “Top Stories” section of the Google results page.
 It’s not the only factor, but mobile friendliness significantly affects ranking in mobile SERPs.